shahrzadabedi/ConfigSaver/README.md

 # ConfigSaver
-Web api implementation to provide a solution for saving configs using a serializer, an encoder and also a saving mechanism
+Web api implementation using C# to provide a solution for saving configs using a serializer, an encoder and also a saving mechanism